 - Savour delicious tapas at Poco Bristol.

 5. Clifton – Best Neighbourhood in Bristol for Families

-Clifton is an upmarket and quiet neighbourhood characterized by its steep stone steps and Georgian architecture.
+Clifton is an upmarket and quiet area, characterized by its steep stone steps and Georgian architecture.
 Here, you can enjoy a break from the hustle and bustle of Bristol without being too far away from the centre.

 This Airbnb is super popular among families.
 Located in the heart of Clifton, the apartment is perfect for exploring the city but also enjoying a day inside.

 With one double bed and a big pull-out sofa, up to 4 people can be accommodated.
 The host is known for being very helpful, and babysitting is also available on request.

-This accommodation in Clifton is popular among families visiting Bristol.
+This accommodation in Clifton is a popular place for families visiting Bristol.
 The apartment is situated in an old Georgian style house, and includes all the amenities needed for a comfortable stay.
 Attractions including the Bristol Museum are less than a mile away, and Clifton station is within easy reach.